emtee40/HttpCanary-Import/en-US/README.md

 ## FAQ

 Q: What is the difference between paid version and free version?<br>
-A: The paid version has no ads, unlimited use of injections, a more perfect user experience, and more.
+A: The paid version features:
+- No ads.
+- Unlimited use of injections.
+- Support repeat and compose.
+- More powerful features in future.

 Q: Why are some requests not caught?<br>
 A: If you use an Android 7.0+ phone, please refer to the Getting Started of this manual.
 If you follow the configuration, still have the issue.
 I think maybe the client or the server did a security check on the SSL certificate, and in this case, the packet cannot be captured.